A Day at the Ballet

 “I don't know.”

-“I was thinking the City Ballet at 2:00 o'clock.
-It’s past the rush… We drive in, we’ll be there in no time.”
+"I was thinking the City Ballet at 2:00 o'clock.
+We drive in, we’ll be there in no time.”

-I don’t love driving in New York, but for Jim it’s like a competitive sport; he comes alive behind the wheel.
+I don’t love driving in New York, but for my brother it’s like a competitive sport; he comes alive behind the wheel.

-“Let’s get going” he says, as he munches my last piece of bacon…
+"Let's get going” he says, helping himself to my last piece of bacon.

 We chat easily through local streets and hop on the Long Island Expressway, headed into Manhattan.
 The traffic ratchets up a notch.